oob360/Logitech-G203-LEDController-forWindows/README.md

 # Logitech G203 Mouse LED controller for Windows

 Avoid installing logitech mouse software just to turn off the bright mouse LED.
+The script also allows for control of the LED color and pattern.

 Based on [G203 LED for Linux](https://github.com/smasty/g203-led), but edited to work in Windows instead of Linux.